 Walk + swim + lounge on South Beach.

-We recommend dedicating the bulk of the first day of your Miami itinerary to its best-known attraction: beautiful South Beach.
+We recommend dedicating the bulk of the first day of your Miami itinerary to its best-known attraction: beautiful South Beach, which is indisputably one of the best beaches in the USA.

 Also, fair warning: South Beach has a fairly noticeable seaweed problem, so depending on when you visit, you might be sharing the sand with a pile of weeds–but really, it’s not a big deal.